-During the year, \$103,900 was transferred to the Operating Fund from the Capital Asset Fund.
-In the prior year, \$112,959 was transferred to the Capital Asset Fund from the Operating Fund to assist with capital asset purchases.
+During the year, \$166,088 was transferred to the Capital Asset Fund from the Operating Fund due to excess of revenue over expenses and purchases of capital assets.
+In the prior year, \$2,235 was transferred to the Operating Fund from the Capital Asset Fund.